ChilliCream/graphql-platform/CONTRIBUTING.md

 The documentation is located in the `website` directory and can be started with `yarn start`.

 There are other available commands too.
 As set up in the [.build](./.build/) directory.

+## How to Check the docs

+We use [Markdownlint](https://github.com/DavidAnson/markdownlint) to check markdown formatting and [cSpell](https://cspell.org) for spelling.
+We have GitHub actions to check these for PRs, but if you'd like to check locally, you can:

+- Install cSpell: `npm install -g cspell`
+- Install the markdownlint CLI: `npm install -g markdownlint-cli`.
+- For spellcheck, run `cspell --config ./cSpell.json "website/src/**/*.md"`
+- For markdown linting, run `markdownlint --disable MD009 -- website/src/**/*.md`

 ## Code of conduct